riona1224/Crowdfunding_ETL/README.md

 ## Installation and Run Instructions:
 Executing the script provided in the **Crowdfunding_ETL.ipynb** file will:

-1. Extract and transform the category and subcategory information contained in the **crowdfunding.xlsx** file into two separate Pandas DataFrames.
+### 1. Extract and transform the category and subcategory information contained in the **crowdfunding.xlsx** file into two separate Pandas DataFrames:

 2. Export these cleaned and transformed DataFrame into the **category.csv** and **subcategory.csv** files, respectively.
 3. Create a campaign DataFrame and export this into the **campaign.csv** file.
 4. Extract and transform the information from the **contacts.xlsx** file into a Pandas DataFrame